-Andhra Pradesh board class 9 maths chapter 3 helps students understand the history and the roots of geometry.
-Students will learn about the different schools of thought that have contributed to the development of geometry and basically compare it with modern geometry.
+Andhra Pradesh board Class 9 Maths Chapter 3, helps students to understand the History and the roots of Geometry.
+Students will learn about the different schools of thought that have contributed to the development of Geometry and basically compare it with modern Geometry.
 Notably, some of the important topics that are covered in this chapter are;

 - Euclid’s Element